metaleap/zentient/zdbg-vsc/proto/readme.md

 	// - `int` (for JSON `integer`s)
 	// - `string` (for JSON `string`s)
 	ModuleId interface{} `json:"moduleId,omitempty"`

-	// An identifier for the stack frame.
-It must be unique across all threads.
-This id can be used to retrieve the scopes of the frame with the 'scopesRequest' or to restart the execution of a stackframe.
-	Id int `json:"id"`

-	// The optional source of the frame.
-	Source Source `json:"source,omitempty"`

-	// An optional end line of the range covered by the stack frame.
-	EndLine int `json:"endLine,omitempty"`

 	// An optional hint for how to present this frame in the UI.
 A value of 'label' can be used to indicate that the frame is an artificial frame that is used as a visual label or separator.
 	//